New Zealand agrees to repatriate IS-linked woman and kids | DW | 26.07.2021

 Many relatives, including children, of suspected IS fighters are still held in the al-Hol camp in Syria

-The case had caused a bitter dispute between New Zealand and Australia about who should take responsibility for the woman, who originally had dual citizenship of both countries.
+The case had caused a bitter dispute between New Zealand and Australia about who should take responsibility for the woman, who originally held dual citizenship of both countries.

 Australia revoked her Australian citizenship last year under its anti-terrorism laws.